forlilab/cosolvkit/README.md

 2. **Run MD simulations**
 ```
-See Amber input files in the data/amber_protocol directory.
+See Amber/OpenMM input files in the data/amber_protocol and data/openmm_protocol directory.
 ```

 3. **Analysis**